novemberizing/dev/electron/app/docs/README.md

 __close__

 The data channel has completed the closing process and is now in the closed state.
 Its underlying data transport is completely closed at this point.
+You can be notified before closing completes by watching for the closing event instead.

+__closing__

+The RTCDataChannel has transitioned to the closing state, indicating that it will be closed soon.
+You can detect the completion of the closing process by watching for the close event.

+__connectionstatechange__

+The connection's state, which can be accessed in connectionState, has changed.

+__datachannel__

+A new RTCDataChannel is available following the remote peer opening a new data channel.
+This event's type is RTCDataChannelEvent.

+__error__

+An RTCErrorEvent indicating that an error occurred on the data channel.